 The drug is found in only one place, the desert world Arrakis, but when the Emperor gives control of Arrakis to the Atreides family it is actually a trap, and when power-hungry Baron Harkonnen springs the trap only young Paul Atreides and his mother are able to escape into the desert.

-It’s an action-packed adventure story that keeps you engaged from first page to last.
-But alongside the action there’s a potent ecological message that just gets more relevant as time goes on (1).
+It’s an action-packed adventure story that keeps you engaged from the first page to the last.
+But alongside the action, there’s a potent ecological message that just gets more relevant as time goes on (1).

 The whole series is based on the assumption that man’s conquering the stars is inevitable and the complexities and troubles this brings.
 It’s a wild, wild ride and one of the best damn science fiction books/series ever written.